RallyTools/RallyRestToolkitForPython/README.rst

 Versions
 --------

+   1.1.1
+       Modified entity.py to allow pass back PortfolioItem sub type instances.
+       Modified rallresp.py defect referencing non-existing req_type instance var by changing reference to request_type.
+       Modified restapi.py to use user, dropped auth_user.
+       Modified restapi.py to be more defensive when user has no associated UserProfile.
+       Modified context.py to account for use of Cygwin in Pinger code.
+       Modified restapi.py to handle encoding of attachment content to match Rally expectations.
+       Modified restapi.py/entity.py to handle querying of SchedulableArtifact instances.
+       Modified restapi.py to handle querying and hydrating of PortfolioItem instances more completely.
+       Modified restapi.py/entity.py to provide rudimentary support for querying of RecycleBin entries.
+       Modified restapi.py and added search_utils.py to provide a search method for pyral Rally instances.
+       Modified rallyresp.py to better handle some boundary conditions when response body item counts differ from what is stated in the TotalResultCount.
+       Modified context.py to account for scenario where user's default workspace has no projects.
+       Modified restapi.py/getProject to return correct project.

    1.1.0
        Introduction of support to use Rally API Key and rallyWorkset (supercedes rallySettings).
        Two relatively minor defects fixed dealing with internalizing environment